tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

     return scores
 ```

-Finally, we can start to **train** our model.
-Each training epoch includes *a forward propagation*, which yields some training hypothesis for training target sentences; then `cross_entropy` calculates loss for this hypothesis and `loss.backward()` calculates *gradient* with respect to the loss for each model parameter.
+Finally, model can be trained.
+Each *training epoch* includes *a forward propagation*, which yields some *training hypothesis* for training source sentences; then `cross_entropy` calculates loss for this hypothesis and `loss.backward()` calculates *gradient* with respect to the loss for each model parameter.
 After that, `optim.step()` uses the gradient to **adjust model parameters and minimize loss**.

 After each training epoch, the development set is used **to evaluate model performance**.
 I used `early_stop_counter` to stop the training process if BLEU-1 is not getting better for 10 epochs.

-Module `tqdm` is optional to use, it is a **handy and simple** way to create a progress bar for long operations.
+Module `tqdm` is optional to use, it is a handy and simple way to create a progress bar for long operations.

 ```python
 from tqdm import tqdm_notebook as tqdm